silhavyj/KIV-FJP-compiler/README.md

 We created a several test programs in order to test out the functionality of the compiler.
 All features work as expected.
 However, some potential enhancements would be welcomed as well.
 For instance, the input file should be read as a stream of bytes instead of loading up the entire file into RAM.
 This could become an issue as far as larger files are concerned.
 Also, we would like to add some other features into the programming language such as dynamic allocations or working with strings.
-Overall, out of all features we picked out for implementation, we manage to accomplish all of them.
+Overall, out of all features we picked out for implementation, we managed to accomplish all of them.
 For more information on the implementation, please check out `doxygen/html/index.html`.